 NOTE: Arc-rated MCCs must only be expanded or added onto with arc-rated units/sections to maintain the arc containment ratings.
-Arc-rated units and sections have special labels identifying them as AR (arc-rated), typically in the locations shown in Figure Typical Arc-Rated Label Locations on Sections and Units.
-Customer must provide the previous arc-rated MCC factory order number when ordering additional arcrated MCC equipment from the factory.
+Arc-rated units and sections have special labels identifying them as AR (arc-rated), typically in the locations shown in Typical Arc-rated Label Locations on Sections and Units, page 159.
+Customers must provide the previous arc-rated MCC factory order number when ordering additional arc-rated MCC equipment from the factory.